-Baltimore’s equivalent of Boston’s notorious “Big Dig” road project – a proposed rail tunnel burrowed under the University of Maryland Medical Center, Inner Harbor, Harbor East and Fells Point – was at the crux of Gov. Larry Hogan’s decision yesterday to “table” the Red Line.
+Baltimore’s equivalent of Boston’s notorious “Big Dig” road project – a rail tunnel that would burrow under the Inner Harbor, Harbor East and Fells Point – was at the crux of Gov. Larry Hogan’s decision yesterday to “table” the Red Line.

-When Hogan announced his opposition to the transit line, saying “the current proposal makes no sense whatsoever,” he was referring to the 3.4-mile tunnel running from the West Side’s Fremont Avenue to Boston Street in Canton.
+When Hogan announced his opposition to the transit line, saying “the current proposal makes no sense whatsoever,” he was referring to the 3.4-mile tunnel that would extend from the Fremont Avenue on the West Side to Boston Street in Canton.

 Roughly estimated at $1.5 billion – a price certain to explode skyward like the “Big Dig” did in Boston because of its length and the complexity of building under the harbor – the tunnel was cited by Hogan’s transportation secretary, Pete Rahn, as the deciding factor in his thumbs-down evaluation of the Red Line.

 Baltimore desperately needs more mass transit.
-It just needs to be sensible transit that actually works and serves a reasonable portion of the city.
+But it needs transit that actually works and that would serve a reasonable portion of the city’s population.
 The Red Line would do neither.

 For the moment, the rationale of Hogan’s decision will be sidetracked by the political perception of a “suburban” Republican governor dissing a Democratic mayor seeking jobs and economic development for her struggling city.